strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 ### Document characteristics:

+- ideal where data comes in self-contained documents and relations between documents are rare
 - easier to map to actual objects being used by the application, as we can deserialize the entire tree into an in-memory model right away
 - if using nested objects, we cannot reference them directly.
 E.g. if all payments for an order live under the same entry for the Payment Order, we wouldn't be able to retrieve one of them without knowing their parent
 - "validates" the schema on read, but deserializing it into an object with an implicit structure (dynamic type checking)